nicole-dwenger/cdslanguage-LDA/README.md

 LDA topic modelling is an unsupervised machine learning algorithm, which can help to extract topics from unlabelled text documents.
 LDA builds on the assumption that words in documents are derived from different clusters of topics.
 Put differently, words cluster into different topics, and documents are made up of these words.
 Thus, the distribution of words (and which cluster they belong to) can help to determine the distribution of topics for each document.
 The aim of LDA is to reverse engineer the topics (clusters) from which the words were drawn.
 In this project, each of the talks is considered to be a document in a large corpus of documents (corpus of talks).
 The aim of this project is to address the following questions:  considered to be a document in a large corpus of documents (corpus of talks).

-Specifically, this project aims to address the following questions:
+Specifically, this project aimed to address the following questions:
 1. Is it possible to find distinct topics across the transcript of TedTalks?
 2. Are there any temporal developments in the topics of TedTalks?
 3. Is it possible to get “representative” talks for each of the topics?